MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-classification.md

 ## To configure recommended or automatic classification for a label

-Use the following instructions to configure recommended or automatic classification for a label.

 1. Make sure that you are signed in to the Azure portal by using this special link for Azure Information Protection: https://portal.azure.com/?microsoft_azure_informationprotection=true

 2. On the hub menu, click **Browse** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.